pavlo-myskov/get-job/README.md

     - As an Employer I want to be able to see the search panel all the time when I scroll the page so that I can easily search for resumes.
     - As an Employer I want to be able to hire a jobseeker so that I can get the right candidate.
     - As an Employer I want to be able to save a resume so that I can hire the candidate later.
+    - As an Employer I want to be able to see the bookmarked resumes so that I can hire the candidate later.
     - As an Employer I want to be able to see the Hire and Save buttons on the detailed resume page on the mobile screen all the time when I scroll the page so that I can easily hire a candidate or save the resume for later.
     - As an Employer I want to be able to return to the list of resumes from the detailed resume page so that I can continue searching for candidates.
     - As an Employer I want to be able to have access to the search bar on the dropdown menu on the mobile screens so that I can easily search for resumes at any time.
+    - As an Employer I want to be able to close/deactivate the job so that I can stop receiving new applications and remove the job from the search results.
+    - As an Employer I want to be able to reopen/activate the job so that I can start receiving new applications and the job will be shown in the search results.
+    - As an Employer I want to be able to delete the job so that I can remove it from the list of my jobs.
+    - As an Employer I want to be able to update the job details so that I can keep the job information up to date.
+    - As an Employer I want to be able to delete my account so that I can remove my data from the app.

 #### Admin Goals
 - As an Admin I want to be able to moderate the posted jobs so that I can protect the app from inappropriate content.